JasonRobnson/javascriptPractice/README.md

 In general,  specific folders that require any extra files will have their own readme doc that would instruct required installations.

-What tech is used for testing.

-`How to run the tests`

 ## License

 MIT